Jason Fox (American football): Detroit Lions

-Jason Fox was seen as a developmental tackle to be groomed by long-time Detroit Lions starting left tackle Jeff Backus but saw little action due to injuries.
-In 2011 Fox was inactive through the first eight games, then was placed on injured reserve, ending his season.
+Fox was seen as a developmental tackle to be groomed by long-time Detroit Lions starting left tackle Jeff Backus but saw little action due to injuries.
+In 2011, Fox was inactive through the first eight games, then was placed on injured reserve, ending his season.
 He played in one game in the 2012 season.
-In 2013, Fox won the starting position of right tackle taking over for the departed Gosder Cherilus.
+In 2013, he won the starting position of right tackle taking over for the departed Gosder Cherilus.
 Fox started in only three games, though he played in eight.

 Miami Dolphins

 On April 2, 2014, Fox signed a one-year contract with the Miami Dolphins.

 Post playing career

 After retiring from the NFL, Fox became the founder and CEO of the social listening app, 'EarBuds'.